ryansurf/killfeed_bot/README.md

 # killfeed_bot

 ## Description
-This app creates a Discord killfeed bot for the game DayZ.
+This app creates a Discord killfeed bot for the game DayZ for Ps4(although I think other platforms will work too, you have to change the end of the URL variable accordingly).
 The code parses through the server's logs on Nitrado(server hosting service) and when a PvP kill is detected, it sends a message of the kill to a discord guild channel.
 It also has a command that returns the amount of players currently on the server, along with their gamertags(called by "!players").